P-p-H-d/mlib/README.md

 If no worker is available (and no extraQueue), the work order 'func(data)' will be handled by the caller.
 Otherwise the work order 'func(data)' will be handled by an asynchronous worker and the function immediately returns.
+The object(s) referenced by 'data' shall remain available (not destructed) until the control flow reaches the next synchronization point (worker\_sync), as theses object(s) may be delayed read by other threads until this point.

 #### bool worker\_sync\_p(worker\_block\_t syncBlock)